alexellis/derek/README.md

 ## Get your own Derek robot

+To use our managed service (recommended) get in touch with [Alex Ellis](mailto:alex@openfaas.com) for more info.
+Once you have installed the GitHub App you will need to send a PR to the [customers file](https://github.com/alexellis/derek/blob/master/.CUSTOMERS) with your username or organisation.
+The final step is to add your .DEREK.yml - you can use the file from this repository as an example.

 You can host and manage your own Derek robot using [these instuctions](GET.md), or use our managed service.
-To use our managed service get in touch with [Alex Ellis](mailto:alex@openfaas.com) for more info.